isomerpages/ogp/_about-us/eng/yongjie.md

   - Send
 accomplishments: >-
-  * Provided technical direction for Vault and data.gov.sg by working on approaches for various epics, including designing the DGS backend around a serverless stack, search as a standalone service, experimentation with CodeBuild Jobs for long-running tasks, seamless traffic redirection, and pre-emptive metadata migration away from DynamoDB.
+  * Provided technical direction for Vault and data.gov.sg by working on approaches for various epics, including designing the data.gov.sg backend around a serverless stack, search as a standalone service, experimentation with CodeBuild Jobs for long-running tasks, seamless traffic redirection, and pre-emptive metadata migration away from DynamoDB

   * Provided team leadership by setting up on-call and production support rotation model for Vault team to address knowledge silos and maintenance work distribution

-  * Diagnosed the root cause of Vault 1.0 admin dashboard inability to load being the rapid expansion of audit logs and automated the transfer of API-generated logs to CloudWatch, reducing the amount of logs by 90% and restoring services back to normal.
+  * Diagnosed the root cause of Vault 1.0 admin dashboard inability to load being the rapid expansion of audit logs and automated the transfer of API-generated logs to CloudWatch, reducing the amount of logs by 90% and restoring services back to normal
 quote: ""
 linkedinId: ""